jonathanSimonney/My-TODO-list/readme.txt

-Make the user can add box by clicking on add a box.
+Allow user to close their form without modification.

+open the box in full screen upon creation, with focus on the name with the rename form opened.

 Drag and drop system for boxes